byuarchdi/print-headers-and-footers/README.md

 When you are ready to print, use the following:

     PrintHAF.print()

+Remember that you cannot print with ctrl+p or window.print(), you MUST call PrintHAF.print.

 ## Things to Consider
 * All units entered in initialization should be in pixels
 * Currently, all browsers should treat 96 pixels as 1 inch